ucdavis-bioinformatics-training/2023-June-Single-Cell-RNA-Seq-Analysis/data_reduction/project_setup.md

 ln -s /share/workshop/scRNA_workshop/Data/*.fastq.gz .
 ```

-This directory now contains the reads for each "sample" (in this case just 1).
+This directory now contains the reads for each sample.

 **2b\.** Let's create a sample sheet for the project, and store sample names in a file called samples.txt